bollu/llvm-multidim-array-indexing-proposal/RFC.md

   for the application, not just _good to have_.
 More details are available in his PhD thesis: [Lattice QCD Optimization and Polytopic Representations of Distributed Memory](https://tel.archives-ouvertes.fr/tel-01078440).
   In particular, Chapter 9 contains a detailed discussion.
-  (TODO: check up with Michael if there are some other references available as well)

 # Representations